alesscor/learning-backbone.js/README.md

 - Remember to reference the `this` instance you really mean.
 It's been done in some code with variable `self`.
 - Added function to format date called `formatDate`, taken from http://stackoverflow.com/a/2315478/3802741.
 - Added plugin Backbone.Validation, by extending Backbone.Validation.callbacks at /js/validation.js
-- The validation interface is enhanced with data bindings, which are attached to data entry events to start giving feedback to the user.
+- The validation interface is enhanced with data bindings provided by StickIt, which are attached to data entry events to start giving feedback to the user.
+This library is available at cdnjs.com.
+- Steps taken to optimize the templates with precompiling Handlebars.js, all to be done based on directory organizer:

+    - Remove reference to `handlebars` library from `index.html`.
+    - Include reference to `handlebars.runtime.min.js` library in `index.html`.
+    - Use `node.js`, `npm` and `handlebars` (v0.12.1, 2.5.1 and 4.0.4 respectively, all previously installed with handlebars installed in the local directory).
+    - Make a directory named handlebars and make a text file with the name of each template, the suffix ".handlebars" and the content of its template (wrapped by `script`elements): show-event-layout-template, events-layout-template, event-template, event-form-template, show-event-template, event-removal-template.
+    - Precompile each `.handlebars` file with handlebars
+    - Delete the templates inside the `index.html` file, there is a backup called `index.old.html`, it will be interesting compare the performance between optimized and not optimized versions.
+    - Include each handlebars-generated file into `index.html`.
+    - Replace the variable template and calls to template function with `Handlebars.templates[this.template]` function.
+It happens twice in `base.js` file and once in `/views/events.js` file.
+    - Remove the hash the views' templates property in `views/events.js` file.